-The one-story home shown here, for example, has an open floor plan and lots of bonus space in the basement.
-The foyer opens on the right into the dining area; to the left is the media/study room, and ahead is the Great Room space—family room, kitchen with a walk-in pantry, and breakfast nook.
-The master suite has its own sitting room.
-In the rear of the house you will find a lanai and a BBQ porch.
-There is also an option for an in-law or guest suite in the basement space.
+For example, the one-story home shown here has an open floor plan and lots of bonus space in the basement.
+The foyer opens on the right into the dining area; to the left is the media/study room, and ahead is the Great Room space—a family room, kitchen with a walk-in pantry, and breakfast nook.
+The master suite has a sitting room.
+In the rear of the house, you will find a lanai and a BBQ porch.
+There is also an option for an in-law or guest suite in the basement.

 Here is a peek at the dining room and living room.
 From the living room, one can see the rear lanai and BBQ porch.
 (Plan # 117-1092)

 If you want quiet and privacy, take your cue from William Jefferson (“Bill”) Clinton, the 42nd U.S. President.
-After eight years in the White House, the Clintons purchased a Dutch-style villa in Chappaqua, New York—population of less than 2,000.
+After eight years in the White House, the Clintons purchased a Dutch-style villa in Chappaqua, New York—a population of less than 2,000.

-The two-story home, built in 1899, sits on 1.1 acres of land at the end of a cul-de-sac.
-The home, which is enclosed by a white fence, has five bedrooms, four bathrooms, a pool, and a barn.
+The two-story home, built in 1899, sits on 1.1 acres at the end of a cul-de-sac.
+The home, enclosed by a white fence, has five bedrooms, four bathrooms, a pool, and a barn.
 There is a short gravel pathway to the front entrance.

 Open the gate, and you are greeted by plants, shrubs, and trees that line the path.
-The house has lots of windows; inside is the living room, which flows into the library and the family room, which is connected to the kitchen and a screened porch.
+The house has many windows; inside is the living room, which flows into the library, and the family room, which is connected to the kitchen and a screened porch.

 The Dutch-villa style home of President Bill Clinton and his wife, fomer Secretary of State Hillary Clinton, in Chappaqua.
 NY.
 A white fence surrounds the home and separates it from the next-door neighbor.
 (Source: Google Maps / Street View)